patrickromeromccafferty/wetgrain/shop.md

 ### Purchasing Copies

-Our shop operates on a good faith basis.
 To purchase copies please email diana [at] wetgrainpoetry.com with the following details:

 1. Name
 2. Number of copies